GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/crazy-games-ad-api/details.md

 ---
 # CrazyGames SDK Extension

-This extension allows games to be hosted on the CrazyGames website and display modules in games such as ads, banners, and various functionality related to the game.
+This extension allows games to be hosted on the CrazyGames website and display modules in games such as ads, banners, and various functionalities offered by CrazyGames.

 ## Advanced Configurations

 Please refer to the [CrazyGames SDK documentation](https://docs.crazygames.com/sdk/html5/intro/) to learn how to set up compatible environments for games and to get tips about unwanted scrolling on the game page.

-## Demo
+## Try the CrazyGames SDK demo

-A project demo showcase the features from the extension in GDevelop.
+A demo project showcases the features from the CrazyGames SDK in GDevelop.
-The project can be exported as HTML5 files, then imported in the QA Tool on CrazyGames website when submitting a new game on their platform.
+The project can be exported as an HTML5 game, then imported in the QA Tool on CrazyGames website when submitting a new game on their platform.

 ![CrazyGames SDK demo](CrazyGames_SDK_demo.png)